aptech/docs/docs/CR-errorlogat.rst

 This command enables you to do your own error handling in your GAUSS programs.
-To print an error message to the window and error log file without file name and line number information, use errorlog.
+To print an error message to the window and error log file without file name and line number information, use :func:`errorlog`.

 .. seealso:: Functions :func:`errorlog`